grosser/gettext_i18n_rails/README.markdown

 which ignores some commonly untranslated columns (id,type,xxx_count,...).
 It is recommended to use individual ignores, e.g. ignore whole tables, to do that copy/manipulate the rake task.

+Error messages are translated through Rails I18n framework, since i do not want to mess with this atm.
+E.g. if your rating model needs a custom validation on rating, it would look like this:
+    en:
+      activerecord:
+        errors:
+          models:
+            rating:
+              attributes:
+                rating:
+                  inclusion: " -- please choose!"
+Best have a look at the [rails I18n guide](http://guides.rubyonrails.org/i18n.html)

 Namespaces
 ==========